ory/oathkeeper/UPGRADE.md

 be set on a per rule basis as well as globally.
 The global config will always be used as a fallback when no access rule specific configuration is set.

-For this to work, the ORY Oathkeeper configuration file has changed when it comes to mutators, authenticaotrs, and authorizers.
+For this to work, the ORY Oathkeeper global configuration file (`~/.oathkeeper.yaml`) has changed when it comes to mutators, authenticaotrs, and authorizers.
 Instead of defining the config at the same level as the `enabled` flag, it is now nested in a subkey "config":